 This title is presented to the members who regularly go above and beyond.

 To be considered a Top Contributor, you should follow these guidelines according to Google:

-• Be active on consistent basis in the community
+• Be active on a consistent basis in the community

 • Be courteous and patient when responding to questions

-• Try to help and educate other members on local search
+• Try to help and educate other members on the local search forum

 • Regularly contribute to forum initiatives